lexbor/docs/source/documentation.md

 ## General Considerations

-### Our Approach: Dependencies, Algorithms, Platforms
+We focus on minimal dependencies, custom algorithms, and platform-specific solutions:

-- The project is written in pure `C` without external dependencies.
+- The project is written in pure `C` without external prerequisites.
 We believe in a "go hard or go home" approach.

 - While we're not reinventing every algorithm known to humankind, we handle